My Redneck Brooder Box

 The Chicks Enjoy Their New Brooder Box!

 I set up my Redneck Brooder Box before the hatching date so it would be warm and ready.
 A total of 23 chicks and 2 ducklings hatched since I started this post.
 They are happy and warm in their brooder, and I haven’t had any problems with the seedling mats getting too warm, or not warm enough.
-This is the third time that I have used this system, and each time I’ve tried out my Redneck Brooder Box it has worked like a charm!
+This is the third time that I have used this system and each time I’ve tried out my Redneck Brooder Box it has worked like a charm!
 I’m very happy with the results.

 Is This System Right for Everyone?

 Note: It is a good idea to put a thermometer on top of the seedling heat mat to see how warm it gets.
 The ones I use have worked very well, but there is the possibility that you will have one that gets too warm or not warm enough.
+So test it out before you rely on it to keep your chicks safe and comfortable.

 I’ve had some of these seedling heat mats for at least 12 years and they still work as well as the day that I bought them.
 They are made to withstand getting wet (but not to sit in standing water), so you can clean them with bleach water to disinfect.
 They are tough enough to scrub and withstand chicks pecking and scratching them.

-When I first decided to try this set up, I was worried about how well it would work.
-Now that I’ve used it for awhile, I really haven’t found any problems with it.
+When I first decided to try this setup, I was worried about how well it would work.
+Now that I’ve used it for a while, I really haven’t found any problems with it.
 With two mats in the box, I feel better in case one should stop working (although that has never happened).
 I also like the fact that I don’t have a heat lamp set up in the house, because I would never get any sleep!